 - He made the incredibly misguided decision to wear sneakers

-Our friend Laurence Fishburn comes closer, but still misses the mark:
+Our friend Laurence Fishburne comes closer, but still misses the mark:

 Like Mr. Fatone, Mr. Fishburn did a few things right.
 He’s wearing black tie-appropriate shoes, and it seems that the overall fit of his garments is good, if a bit conservative.

 Like Mr. Fatone, Mr. Fishburn also has some big misses:

 The orange jacket, while good for his warm skin tone and surely a handsome piece on its own, is a bit nuts for a black tie ensemble.
 Furthermore, it has pocket flaps and notched lapels, sporty details that don’t make sense with black tie.

 The necktie, while tied much better than Mr. Fatone’s, is still a necktie.
 Combined with the jacket, this outfit is neither suit nor tuxedo, leaving him in sartorial purgatory.

 Again, creative black tie is a variant of black tie wherein you can add one color to your ensemble to liven it up a bit.
 It is not an opportunity to dilute the tuxedo with sporty details, insane colors, or other ultra-trendy ideas.

 If you simply add one color to your outfit and otherwise play by the rules, you’ll look natty as all get-out and still tick off the “creative” box that was requested of you on the invitation you received.

 Now that you have read our guide to creative black tie, consider reading some of our related content: